vandepitte/electronics/howto/Program ATtiny85 For Beginners.md

 * Set Clock: Tools > Clock: 1Mhz is more than sufficient (not sure how much attiny85 takes)
 * Set Port: Tools > Port

+## Burn bootloader?
+No

+In instructions I found on the web, they say that you have to burn the bootloader.
+This seemed odd to me because the bootloader is in fact doing the job of an ISP: on startup it checks if there's new code and if so, it copies the code and runs it.

+I tried uploading a sketch (next step) without burning a bootloader on a brand new ATtiny85 and it seems to work just fine.

+I do think you need to burn the bootloader if you want to upload sketches without using the intermediate Arduino ISP.

 ## Upload the sketch

+Take any sketch.
+The simplest to start with is the blink sketch.
+Just make sure you change LED_BUILTIN to an existing port on the ATtiny

+I used a sketch to send an RF signal.

+TODO: link to the code

 What happens?